 What does the agreement cover?

+We lease the space above your roof and you give us access rights to install, maintain and connect to our solar equipment.
 We sell our solar power to you at a fixed rate which is cheaper than your current rate.
 You will keep your existing supplier for any power we cannot provide.

 Who runs the solar panels?

-What are the steps to finalise legal agreements?
+What are the steps?

-We pay any costs of registering the lease.
+- We pay any costs of registering the lease.
 Each party pays its own share of any other legal costs.

-If you have any questions about our legal documents our project and legal teams are happy to answer any questions.
+Our project and legal teams are happy to answer any questions.